Allan Clarke (footballer): Managerial career

-Clarke was appointed Barnsley player-manager on 31 May 1978 and under him they won promotion to the old third Division in May 1979, Clarke scoring 12 goals himself that season including a hat-trick against Port Vale on Boxing Day.
-On 29 December 1979, Barnsley lost 7–0 at Reading and Clarke decided to end his playing career.
+Clarke was appointed Barnsley player-manager on 1 June 1978, and under him they won promotion to the old third Division in May 1979, Clarke scoring 12 goals himself that season including a hat-trick against Port Vale on Boxing Day.
+On 29 December 1979, Barnsley lost 7–0 at Reading, and Clarke decided to end his playing career.
 He took his players down Woolley Colliery to show them what they could have been doing for a living.
 Clarke then began to bring in new players such as Trevor Aylott and Derrick Parker and Ian Evans and Barnsley finished mid-table.
-Leeds United asked Clarke to come back as manager in September 1980.
-Leeds finished 9th under Clarke at the end of the first season, but the following season, they were beaten 5–1 at Swansea on the opening day, and only won once until October.
-The club was relegated and Clarke was sacked on 25 June 1982.
-He then became manager at Scunthorpe United between February 1983 and 24 August 1984, when he and the chairman both resigned.
+Clarke left Barnsley in September 1980 to manage Leeds United.
+Leeds finished 9th under Clarke at the end of his first season as manager, but the following season, they were beaten 5–1 at Swansea on the opening day, and only won once until October.
+Leeds were relegated and Clarke was sacked on 25 June 1982.
+He then became manager at Scunthorpe United between February 1983, and 24 August 1984, when he and the chairman both resigned.
 He led Scunthorpe to promotion to the Third Division in May 1983, but a year later they were relegated.

 Clarke had another spell at Barnsley between 1 July 1985 and 8 November 1989.
 Despite having no money to spend, low gates, and being forced to sell players such as David Hirst and John Beresford, Clarke led Barnsley to the fifth round of the FA Cup twice, when they were knocked out by Arsenal in 1987 and Everton in 1989.
 At the end of 1988–89 season, Barnsley finished just two points off securing a play-off place, losing only twice in the last 17 games.
-However, in the following season, after a bright start, a bad run saw Barnsley move to 5th from bottom by 4 November.
+However, in the following season, after a bright start, a bad run saw Barnsley move, by 4 November, to fifth-from-bottom.
 Four days later Clarke was sacked.
-He was Lincoln City manager for six months but he was sacked on 30 November 1990 to be replaced by Steve Thompson.
-After a spell scouting for Derby County, Clarke has not been employed in football since.
+He was Lincoln City caretaker manager for six months, being replaced by Steve Thompson on 30 November 1990.

 Life outside football

-From 1993 until he reached retirement age Clarke was a travelling salesman for MTS Nationwide, a firm based at Wakefield, West Yorkshire.
+From 1993 until he reached retirement age, Clarke was a travelling salesman for MTS Nationwide, a firm based at Wakefield, West Yorkshire.
 He has, however, remained an outspoken critic of the game, and like all the Leeds United players of the Revie era, has remained fiercely protective of the reputation of both the manager and the club.
 He has suffered from arthritic knees in recent years.
 Clarke now lives in Scunthorpe, Lincolnshire.